mcvickerlab/GLiMMIRS/src/experimental/README.md

 ### Summary
 This folder contains all of the scripts required to reproduce the GLiMMIRS analysis of the Gasperini et al. dataset.

 **Note**: All of the scripts assume that you are running them from the GLiMMIRS home directory.
 If this is not the case, then the file paths in the scripts will need to be adjusted appropriately.
+All of the outputs will appear in the ```data/``` folder in the GLiMMIRS home directory.

 ### Step 1: Download Gasperini Data
 The script for downloading the data can be found in this folder at ```data/download_experimental_data.sh```